souzatharsis/tamingLLMs/tamingllms/_build/html/_sources/markdown/intro.md

 4. **Hallucination Management**: These models can generate plausible-sounding but entirely fabricated information, creating significant risks for production applications.

-5. **Safety and Security**: LLMs can generate harmful, biased, or inappropriate content, requiring robust safeguards and monitoring systems to ensure safe deployment.
+5. **Safety and Alignment**: LLMs can generate harmful, biased, or inappropriate content, requiring robust safeguards and monitoring systems to ensure safe deployment.

 6. **Cost Optimization**: The computational and financial costs of operating LLM-based systems can quickly become prohibitive without careful management, observability and optimization.